13 Casting Terms You Should Know

 If you’re put on first avail, it’s often because a Casting Director has sent your photos to production or is waiting on additional role requirements before they can officially book you.
 If you have questions about avail messaging or just want a refresher, here are some tips on texting with a Casting Director.

 In casting terms, your look refers to your appearance and your ability to portray a role without the help of wardrobe.
 Your look can depend on a variety of factors, including hairstyle, facial hair, piercings, and tattoos.
-If there are multiple looks you can portray, you can take additional photos to add to your profile at a Re-Registration and Updates session.
+If there are multiple looks you can portray, you can take additional photos to add to your profile at an Updates session.